maubanel/bnb/VisualDesign.md

 ## Visual Designs (Second Pass)

 Below we have another verison of our web and phone prototypes.
 We incorporated the light background theme because it was the most effective in our eyes.
-We tested the theme our 4 main pages (Home, Suits, Appointment and Products).
+We tested the theme on our 4 main pages (Home, Suits, Appointment and Products).

 <kbd>
    <img src="Images/WebDesign4.jpg">